Dr Kathleen Williams is interested in understanding the intersections and fractures between our culture, our social lives and technological change.

 Dr Williams has led the development of the Creative Curriculum, a series of interdisciplinary units rolling out across the School of Creative Arts and Media in 2021.
 Through the Creative Curriculum, Dr Williams has built partnerships locally, nationally and internationally, giving students at the University of Tasmania the opportunity to work on cutting-edge creative work and approaches.

-Dr Kathleen Williams is the Director of Creative Curriculum and a Senior Lecturer in Media in the School of Creative Arts and Media.
+Dr Kathleen Williams is the Associate Head of Research for the School of Creative Arts and Media.
+She is also the Director of Creative Curriculum and a Senior Lecturer in Media in the School of Creative Arts and Media.
 She currently teaches interdisciplinary units across the school known as ‘Creative Curriculum’, and she researches the impacts of media and cultural change.
 This is particularly through the social and material properties of media technologies, practices and industries.

 Kathleen joined the University of Tasmania in 2014 after completing her PhD at the University of New South Wales.
 While at UTAS she has held multiple roles in the media program, from originally joining as the Postgraduate Coursework Coordinator to later becoming the Head of the Media Program.
 As Head of Media she established the Media School campus in Salamanca.
 Her role as Director of Creative Curriculum has led to focusing on work intergrated learning, interdisciplinary teaching, and strengthening the connections between industry partnerships and innovative curriculum.
 She is spending more of her spare time working on creative non-fiction pieces, art writing, and appearing on podcasts.
 Over the past five years she has regularly appeared on ABC Radio Hobart on the Mornings and Afternoon programs, and gives comment in the media on a variety of issues relating to the creative and cultural industries, pop culture, and the social uses of media technologies.